lucianpls/mod_retile/README.md

   - Optional, defaults to 0, counted from the top of the pyramid, in both files

 ## BoundingBox xmin,ymin,xmax,ymax
-  - Optional, WMS style bounding box, defaults to 0 to 1 in both x and y.
-Floating point using decimal dot format, comma separated
+  - Optional, , defaults to the 0 to 1 interval, in both x and y.
+These are mandatory when using this module for geo projection change, otherwise the defaults will apply.
+WMS style bounding box, floating point using decimal dot format, comma separated

 ## ETagSeed base32_value
   - A base32 64bit number, to be used as a seed for ETag generation